Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/design-system.md

 As an example, if Figma indicates a 10px left margin, use either `.ml-1` or `.ml-2`.
 Other times, however, Figma designs show spacing that falls outside of our size range.
 In this scenario, rather than set a specific margin, try to use centering instead, as large spaces are usually not a result of spacing, but of centering.

-By being smart about the way we include spacing, we ensure scalability and reduce the maintainence cost of our code.
+By being smart about the way we include spacing, we ensure scalability and reduce the maintenance cost of our code.

 ### Responsive Mixins